pnp/PnP-Transformation/InfoPath/Samples/KnockOut.SinglePageApp/readme.md

 }
 ```

-In `EmpViewModel` you'll see observable properties + methods of the model.
-Observable properties are defined like this:
+In `EmpViewModel` you'll see methods and observable properties which allow Knockout to track changes and update the UI accordingly.
+The Observable properties are defined like this:

 ```JavaScript
 // generic view properties